 Hairy Bikers Treacle Tart Recipe

-• Freeze: Treacle tart freezes surprisingly well.
-Wrap the cooled tart (or individual slices) tightly in a double layer of plastic wrap and then a layer of foil.
-It can be frozen for up to 2 months.
-Thaw at room temperature before serving.
+It also freezes brilliantly.
+Wrap the cooled tart or individual slices in a double layer of cling film and then foil.
+It will keep in the freezer for up to 2 months — thaw at room temperature before serving.

 • Serving size: 1 slice (1/8th of tart)